Selecting a Wheelchair Cushion

 Foam Wheelchair Cushions

 Foam is light and varies widely in stiffness and density.
 Proper stiffness, density and resilience help ensure adequate support and an effective lifespan.
-Foam envelops the buttocks well, but can be hot and is damaged by moisture and light, so a protective cover should be used.
+Foam wheelchair pads envelop the buttocks well, but can be hot and are damaged by moisture and light, so a protective cover should be used.
 Wheelchair Cushion covers made from fabric that does not stretch and is fitted tight around a cushion tend to negate the compressive benefits of foam.
-Foam wheelchair cushions absorb impact loads well, so it can help absorb the shock of going over bumps or obstacles.
+Foam wheelchair seat cushions absorb impact loads well, so it can help absorb the shock of going over bumps or obstacles.

 Gel Wheelchair Cushions

 Gel wheelchair pads are heavier than foam and, therefore, are often used in combination with foam.
 These materials are good at minimizing heat and are typically encased by a protective cover so are easily cleaned.
 Because of their in-compressible nature, viscous fluid and gel wheelchair cushions often use a contoured non-deforming foam base or a flat, compressible foam base to better enable the cushion to conform around the body.
 Gels and fluids absorb vibration but cannot absorb impact well.
 These wheelchair seat covers can absorb the vibrations that one might experience in a car, but not the impact one gets when bumping over a curb cut.